-Between 2008 and 2012 there were 167 persons diagnosed with HIV/AIDS in the City of Inglewood which is 1.3 percent of the 12,769 South Bay residents that were reported to have contracted HIV/AIDS during this period.
+Between 2008 and 2012 there were 427 persons diagnosed with HIV/AIDS in the City of Inglewood ,representing 2.7 percent of all HIV/AIDS diagnoses in Los Angeles County during this period.10

 Persons with HIV infections and AIDS require a broad range of services, including counseling, hospitalized medical care, in-home treatment, transportation, and food.
 Most available HIV/AIDS planning documents do not estimate or project housing needs.
 However, several reports have estimated that five (5) percent of all people infected with HIV may need 90 days of temporary shelter during the course of a year, and five percent of persons with AIDS need group home or long-term residential placement for up to 12 months.
 The National Commission on AIDS published Housing and the HIV/AIDS Epidemic: Recommendations for Action, which contains percentages of the number of people with AIDS in danger of becoming homeless.
 The Commission estimates that one-third to one-half of persons infected with AIDS, are either homeless or are in imminent danger of becoming homeless.
 Housing assistance to persons with HIV/AIDS is greatly needed.